CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that clearly articulates specific capabilities (runtime behavior observation, report generation, IOC extraction), names the specific tool (Cuckoo Sandbox), and provides explicit activation triggers.
-It uses proper third-person voice throughout and covers both the 'what' and 'when' comprehensively with domain-appropriate terminology.
+It uses proper third-person voice throughout and covers both the 'what' and 'when' comprehensively with natural trigger terms from the malware analysis domain.

 DimensionReasoningScore